 - They provide the ability to manually failover and failback to minimize downtime during planned maintenance.

 How SIOS Helps You Achieve High Availability

-SIOS offers a single solution to meet both high availability and disaster recovery needs across a wide variety of operating systems, infrastructure environments, and applications, including SAP, SQL Server, Oracle, and other environments running in SAN-based, shared storage configurations or SANless, local data storage configurations.
+SIOS offers a single high availability solution to meet both HA & DR needs across a wide variety of operating systems, infrastructure environments, and applications, including SAP, SQL Server, Oracle, and other environments running in SAN-based, shared storage configurations or SANless, local data storage configurations.

 - Windows Environment: When added to a Windows Server Failover Cluster (WSFC) environment, SIOS DataKeeper lets you create a SANless cluster, where shared storage clusters are impossible or impractical, or add replication for disaster protection in your SAN-based Windows clusters.
 Fast, efficient host-based replication synchronizes local storage on local and remote cluster nodes, creating a SANLess cluster in any combination of physical, virtual, or cloud environments.

-With SIOS solutions, RPO is always zero and RTO is dependent on the application but typically 30 seconds to a few minutes for some applications.
-Let’s discuss one customer’s “SIOS in action” case study at Switzerland’s largest retail company.
+With SIOS high availability solutions, RPO is always zero and RTO is dependent on the application but typically 30 seconds to a few minutes for some applications.
+Let’s discuss one customer’s “SIOS in action” case study using HA clusters at Switzerland’s largest retail company.